 Aldershot grew into the game after a slow start, with Mo Bettamer and Toby Edser both bringing saves from Sam Johnson as the contest evened out.

-Bettamer had a good chance after the interval to put Aldershot ahead after a nice move from right to left, but Johnson reacted well to keep it out.
+Town retained their 3-4-1-2 in the second-half and were purposeful in it, although Bettamer had a good chance to put Aldershot ahead after a nice move from right to left, but Johnson reacted well to keep it out.

 The Town keeper then tipped Josh Rees' shot wide from distance.

-Minutes after Aldershot’s celebrations were cut short by the offside flag, a superb through ball played in Allen, and he swept the ball across goal into the far corner from the right of the box, and sealed another precious three points.
+Minutes after Aldershot's celebrations were cut short by the offside flag, a superb through ball played in Allen, and he swept the ball across goal into the far corner from the right of the box, and another precious three points were in the bag.